AhmedTrooper/JnU-Bus-Routes/README.md

 **Key Features**:
 - User agreement tracking via SharedPreferences
 - Background image integration (JnU campus)
+- Custom "Agree" button with proper styling (30px bold font)
+- Welcome message: "JnU Bus Routes - Your Campus Travel Guide"
 - Smooth navigation to main app using GoRouter
 - Customizable theme color integration

-### 2. Home Tab - Smart Bus Discovery
+### 2. Home Tab - Smart Bus Discovery ("Where to?")
 **File**: `lib/tabs/home.dart`
 **Implemented by**: Md.
 Ramjan Miah (AhmedTrooper)

-The core functionality that allows users to find buses based on their destination:
+The core functionality that allows users to find buses based on their destination with an intuitive "Where to?" interface:

 ```dart
 // Real-time place search with filtering